szkrkr/notebook/README.md

 # Introduction

-[Szkrkr](https://szkrkr.github.io)'s notebook to keep my knowledge.
+Szkrkr's notebook to keep my knowledge.

+<a href="https://szkrkr.github.io/" >Back To Portfolio</a>